Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Voice-Coil based Wrist-Worn Haptic Device

-Within the limits of these duty cycles, we conducted a pilot user study with 5 participants to validate the accuracy of detecting the differences between different stimuli -- similar to the method of constant stimuli.
-Participants were given two consecutive signals on their dominant side wrist in a distinct order that had various duty cycles in a randomized order and repeated each comparison pair 3 times (i.e., they experienced a comparison pair 40\% - 60\% three times and 60\% - 40\% another three times).
+We then conducted a pilot study with 5 participants to validate their accuracy in detecting the differences between different stimuli -- similar to the method of constant stimuli.
+They were given two consecutive signals on their dominant wrist in a distinct order with various duty cycles in a randomized order three times (i.e., 40\% - 60\% three times and 60\% - 40\% another three times).
 Once the two consecutive signals are rendered, they are asked to verbally approve or disapprove that these two stimuli felt the same.
-The correctness of their answers for each comparison pair was averaged and expressed in the form of a confusion matrix, as depicted in Fig. \ref{fig:heatMap}.

-Participants can discriminate the difference between stimuli with different duty cycles, which is a sufficient observation as a preliminary study before the main experiment.
-Yet, their discrimination accuracy increases when (1) their duty cycle differences are greater and (2) at least one of the stimuli has a duty cycle lower than 60\%.
+Their accuracy for each pair was computed by averaging their correct answers and represented as a confusion matrix in Fig. \ref{fig:heatMap}.
+Ultimately, participants can discriminate stimuli with different duty cycles.
+Yet, their discrimination accuracy increases when (1) their duty cycle differences are greater and (2) at least one of the stimuli has a duty cycle lower than 70\%.